 As far as Shopify alternatives go, Seltz is definitely worth a look.

-Podia is a no-code tool to sell online courses, digital downloads and membership subscriptions.
+Honorable Mention: Podia Podiais a no-code tool to sell online courses, digital downloads and membership subscriptions.
 Its creators-first approach empowers all kinds of professionals with a platform oriented to setting up stores for selling knowledge in an effective, friendly way.

 If you are in the business of selling courses, how-tos, educational content and tutorials, Podia is probably the best answer to your ecommerce needs.